jenkinsci/clif-performance-testing-plugin/README.md

 Finally, you may be interested in adding a post-build action to automatically generate on each CLIF job successful completion.
-Refer to section below dedicated to [﻿CLIF reports configuration](#CLIFPerformanceTestingPlugin-CLIFreportsconfiguration).
+Refer to section below dedicated to [CLIF reports configuration](#clif-reports-configuration).

 #### Via the Import wizard